xtuml/bridgepoint/doc-bridgepoint/notes/9554_integrity_dnt.md

 by model element basis.
 The `NonRootModelElement` base class has an empty implementation of `checkIntegrity`.
 Any model element can override this operation.
 About a dozen elements do override it; most do not.
+The elements that do override checkIntegrity perform useful _ad hoc_ checks.

-The existing model called 'Model Integrity' can be leveraged in this present work to report issues discovered by new integrity checking.
+The existing model called 'Model Integrity' may be leveraged in this present work to report issues discovered by new integrity checking.

 5.2 Referential Integrity